renedis/docker-tvheadend-tvgrabpy/README.md

 # linuxserver/tvheadend with tvgrabpyAPI

 ## Deprecation Notice

-Note that I will no longer maintain this repository as I don't use tvheadend anymore (not compatible with any of the available TV providers at my current address).
+For now I'll keep this repository, and Docker images should continue to be built automatically by Docker Hub.
+However I will no longer provide any updates or any other maintenance as I don't use tvheadend anymore (tvheadend is not compatible with any of the TV providers available at my current address).

 ## Introduction